-Professor and Assistant Chairperson in Fashion Business Management
+Professor in Fashion Business Management

 Renee Cooper’s started her career in the retail industry, building a diverse industry background.
 As a Sourcing Manager for a manufacturer, she negotiated and finalized technical design details, costs, and production throughout Asia.
 As a Retail Buyer, she was responsible for product development, marketing, and budgeting.
 Cooper was granted a Fulbright scholarship by the U. S. State Department to Denmark where she lectured at the Copenhagen School of Design and Technology (KEA) on marketing, business development, leadership and visual merchandising.
 While in Copenhagen, she participated at the conference “A Fast Track to Global Mindset,” and was the keynote speaker on “Omni-Channel Retailing in the U.S.” at Deloitte headquarters.
 As a Board member of the Black Retail Action Group (BRAG), Cooper has presented at Ohio State University, the University of Arizona, Limited Brands Corporate offices, and Macy’s Merchandising Group.
 Recently, she co-presented at the Association of Leadership Educators, for the SUNY Collaborative Online Learning (COIL) program - “COIL Collaboration.”
 Cooper is a board member of the Fulbright Greater NY Alumni Chapter, and was awarded the SUNY Chancellor’s Award for Excellence in Teaching “for consistently superior professional achievement.”
 She designed and teaches face-to-face, online, and hybrid versions of courses in contemporary retail management and leadership development for retailing, and also teaches in subject areas such as team development and fashion merchandising.
 Cooper was the first FIT full time faculty to collaborate with the Universidad de Monterrey (UDEM) as part of the COIL program, and her paper, “Innovative Practice Paper on COIL Collaboration,” was published by the Association of Leadership Educators.
 She earned her Bachelor of Business Administration from Morgan State University and her Master of Professional Studies from FIT.

-Associate Professor in Textile Development and Marketing
+Associate Professor and Chairperson in Textile Development and Marketing

 Sean Cormier started his textile career at Pressman Gutman before moving over to Liz Claiborne for 18 years, where he directed quality assurance for the billion dollar “Liz Brand” business.
 In visiting over 250 fabric mills around the world to ensure they meet the standards set by the Corporate Quality Assurance Department, Cormier led the team that conducted on-site evaluations, issuing comprehensive reports identifying problem areas and corrective actions.
 He assisted in the development of a certification program for fabric mills, dyers, cut and sew manufacturers, and garment laundries, ensuring that their facilities complied with the quality standards and were utilizing the necessary controls to ensure quality of product.
 Cormier’s areas of expertise include stain repellent finishes and wrinkle resistant products – he ‘invented’ the first wrinkle resistant linen/rayon fabric.
 His research on how fabric defects affect yardage yield in the making of garments is featured in a book titled Fabric Inspection and Wastage Caused by Defects.
 Cormier was a contributing author for the article “Denim for the People” published in New York Magazine, where various denim brands were compared for abrasion and durability.
 He remains active in industry, including serving as a Technical Consultant to Sure Fit.
 Cormier teaches on topics including Total Quality Management focused on textile applications, and textiles for production management.
 He earned his bachelor’s degree in Textile Development Management from the Fashion Institute of Technology.